 Public Groups – Have you had a psychedelic experience and are looking for someone to talk to?
 Curious about what you’ve read about psychedelics in the news but still think they sound scary?
 Or maybe someone you know uses psychedelics and you’re wondering if it’s safe?
 Come to our monthly public group to learn more and have your questions answered in a safe, supportive environment.
 Each meeting will begin with a 15-20 min educational presentation by one of our professionals with expertise in the use of psychedelics, followed by facilitated group discussion and Q&A. We encourage you to sign up for each group ahead of time.
-To learn more about our groups, click here.
+To learn more about our groups, visit our new website.

 Individual psychotherapy – Are you looking for a psychotherapist who has a professional understanding of psychedelics and their use?
 We provide individual treatment tailored to your needs.
 This can include support in integrating psychedelic experiences, but may also extend to other areas of a person’s life.
 We will also help individuals explore and clarify their desire and motivation to continue to use psychedelics, or reduce their use.
 To set up an appointment, click here.